 The Office of Global Programs and Initiatives (PM/GPI) integrates strategic approaches with programmatic support to promote international cooperation on a broad range of global security issues.
-PM/GPI is comprised of three divisions – Peace Operations Capacity Building, Security Forces Capacity Building, and Aviation and Operations – and a team implementing the Strategic Impact Assessment Framework:
+PM/GPI is comprised of three divisions – Peace Operations Capacity Building, Security Forces Capacity Building, and Aviation and Operations – as well as teams implementing Maritime Security and the Strategic Impact Assessment Framework:

-- The Security Forces Capacity Building Division supports priority foreign policy and national security objectives through capacity building programs for national security forces.
+- The Security Forces Capacity Building Division supports priority foreign policy and national security objectives through capacity building programs for national security institutions.
+The Global Defense Reform Program builds the capacity of partner countries to provide security in an effective, transparent, and accountable manner.
+The Security Force Professionalization program increases the capacity of foreign military and law enforcement personnel to operate in accordance with appropriate standards relating to human rights and the protection of civilians.
 The Global Security Contingency Fund facilitates collaboration between the Departments of State and Defense to assist foreign partners to address emerging threats and opportunities.
-The Global Defense Reform Program builds the capacity of Armed Forces in partner countries to provide security in an effective, transparent, and accountable manner.
-The Security Force Professionalization program aims to increase the capacity of foreign military and law enforcement personnel to operate in accordance with appropriate standards relating to human rights and the protection of civilians.

-- The Aviation and Operations Division develops U.S. state aircraft policy, provides diplomatic clearance for foreign state aircraft and naval vessels seeking to enter U.S. territory, leads on countering piracy, supports humanitarian assistance operations, and champions political-military initiatives to further implementation of the U.S. Strategy on Women, Peace, and Security.
+- The Aviation and Operations Division develops U.S. state aircraft policy, provides diplomatic clearance for foreign state aircraft (including military aircraft) and government ships (including naval vessels) seeking to enter U.S. territory, leads on countering piracy, supports humanitarian assistance operations, and champions political-military initiatives to further implementation of the U.S. Strategy on Women, Peace, and Security.

 - The Strategic Impact Assessment Framework (SIAF) Team synthesizes strategies, data, and metrics into analyses and dynamic dashboards that visualize PM’s impact on national strategies.
 The SIAF displays data aligned to PM’s main functional areas and includes PM and third-party data sources.
 It generates data-driven evidence to support monitoring and evaluation, and provides a centralized, enterprise-level view of defense trade and security assistance information and visualizations to enhance policy discussions and various work products.